williamyang98/AppVirtualenvCpp/README.md

 # Additional Notes
 Unfortunately some games read the Windows registry to get their environment variables which we cannot modify.

-Refer to [print_environment.c](src/print_environment.c) for a program that reads it in an interceptable way for our virtual environment program.
+Refer to [print_environment.cpp](src/print_environment.cpp) for how a program might read environment variables in different ways.

+## Fix 1: Symbolic link
 If you encounter a game which reads it from the Windows registry, the best alternative is to create a symbolic link to store the game files in a portable location.

 The following windows command will create a symbolic link into a virtual environment.